Best Pantomime Scripts for Medium Casts

 Most groups aren't at either extreme.
 If you're not trying to find parts for 40 performers or making a virtue of doing it with ten, you're probably in the situation that most amateur dramatics societies and youth theatre groups actually face: a company of somewhere between 20 and 35 people, a mix of experience levels, and a reasonable number of performers who want a proper named role.

-That's the medium cast sweet spot, and it's where five of our scripts live: Cinderella, Dick Whittington, Pinocchio, Sleeping Beauty, and Peter Pan.
+That's the medium cast sweet spot, and it's where six of our scripts live: Cinderella, Dick Whittington, Goldilocks and the Three Bears, Pinocchio and Sleeping Beauty.
 Each has between 10 and 13 principal roles, enough to give your strongest performers a substantial part each, with a supporting and ensemble cast behind them that doesn't need to be enormous to feel right.

 Cinderella: 11 principals, and the most female-weighted principal cast